GROWTH ENVIRONMENT MASTERY

 Grow and thrive with nutrients, water, sunlight, and CO₂.

-In the previous lesson, we delved into how we acquire various types of knowledge and how information about a subject or ourselves can influence our future.
-Our main focus was on how curiosity acts as a tool for us to build either deep or wide roots.
+In the previous lesson, we explored how we acquire various types of knowledge and how information about a subject or about ourselves can influence our future.
+Our main focus was on how curiosity serves as a tool for building either deep or wide roots.

-We compared nutrients to general information, as well as knowledge about yourself including the development of durable skills.
-In this lesson, we'll explore the additional elements necessary for a seed, plant, or tree to grow and thrive.
+We compared nutrients to general information, and we also discussed the knowledge about ourselves that includes the development of durable skills.
+In this lesson, we’ll explore the additional elements necessary for a seed, plant, or tree to grow and thrive.

-While certain plants, like cacti, need less water than others, every plant requires water to survive and thrive.
+While certain plants, like cacti, require less water than others, every plant needs water to survive and thrive.
 Moreover, water is essential for productivity.

-Water plays a crucial role in a plant’s ability to produce solid carbohydrates that benefit other living things.
+Water plays a crucial role in a plant’s ability to produce carbohydrates, which benefit other living things.

-Similarly, for you to create a positive growth environment that enhances your productivity, it's essential to incorporate water-like refreshing activities into your schedule.
+Similarly, to create a positive growth environment that enhances your productivity, it’s essential to incorporate water-like, refreshing activities into your schedule.

-What activities refresh, energize, or feed your soul?
+What activities refresh, energize, or nourish your soul?
 Is it hiking, playing or listening to music, lifting weights, doing yoga, painting, or surfing?

-Energy from the sun is used to convert water and carbon dioxide into carbohydrates (sugars).
-Plants then use the carbohydrates to grow.
+Energy from the sun is used to convert water and carbon dioxide into carbohydrates (sugars), which plants then use to grow.

-Extending our analogy, encouragement, and praise can often act similar to sunlight, infusing you with more confidence and building your self-esteem, thereby truly empowering you to grow and have a positive impact on others.
+Extending this analogy, encouragement and praise can act like sunlight, infusing you with confidence and boosting your self-esteem—thereby empowering you to grow and positively impact others.

 However, just like plants, individuals may require different amounts of praise and encouragement.